 The CBSPD offers the SPD Certification Exam, which is valid for 5 years.
 To take the exam, you need to meet one of the following qualifications:

-- Successful completion of a sterile processing training course with a grade of 70 or better.
+- Successful completion of a SPT training course with a grade of 70 or better.

 - 12 months of employment (either part-time or full-time) in a position that performs sterile processing duties.

-- 12 months of work in healthcare product services or healthcare product sales associated with the sterile processing profession.
+- 12 months of work in healthcare product services/sales associated with the sterile processing profession.

-- 6 months in a similar allied healthcare profession (full or part-time) of which part must include sterile processing activities in the SPD.
+- 6 months in a similar allied healthcare profession (full or part-time), part of which must include sterile processing activities.

 Find a Sterile Processing Technician School Near You

-If you’re in the New Jersey area, learn more about our Sterile Processing Technician training program by clicking on the link below.
+If you’re in the New Jersey area, contact one of our advisors to discover more about our Sterile Processing Technician training program.